 Including numbers in a survey summary is important.
 But your survey summary should tell a story too.

-Adding numbers to your introduction will help to draw the eye, but you’ll also want to explain what the numbers are telling you.
+Adding numbers to your introduction will help draw the eye, but you’ll also want to explain what the numbers tell you.

 Examples of Survey Statistics in Context